hakkisabah/tsentiment/cran-comments.md

 ## 27.11.2021 COMMENTS

 * PLEASE READ THIS : You are getting a CRAN db warning about "Does not clean up ~/.local/share/R/tsentiment".
 It has been fixed in the new version, even if you don't care, a lot of unnecessary time was spent suspecting other situations.
 Everything is working great now, and I should also mention that every time a new analysis is started in the local tsentiment folder, the previous files are deleted.
 But if I delete that folder or its contents, how will users be able to see the analysis results?
 I think I have followed most of the steps for create the extension as described in the package creation steps.

+## 03.11.2021 COMMENTS for version 1.0.5

+* syuzhet package is use spread_() method included of tidyr, spread_() also deprecated from last version of tidyr package.
+In conclusion, may be show warning but it's not related tsentiment package.